Skip to main content

 opening shot to film; cover crops at harborview farms

-Farmers around the Chesapeake and Delaware Bays are leaders in practices that promote healthy soils.
-These practices also safeguard working lands from climate change extremes.
-This film follows three…
+A documentary film about three family-owned farming operations who are leaders in practices that promote healthy soils, which also safeguard working lands from climate change extremes.

 • A Renewed Focus on Soil Carbon